arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-15.md

 promise that when we will eventually distill the *do notation*, you will even find it familiar.

-## Look ma, applicative functors either!
+## Look Ma, Applicative Functors Too!
 Writing `map` in terms of `>>=` was cool.
 But we already wrote it in terms of `<*>`, so shall we be so impressed?